REHAB TRAINING SCHOLARSHIP PROGRAM

 These statistics are more than numbers to the survivors and families that are affected by stroke and brain injury.
 The absence of funds, limitations, or lack of health insurance to receive certified medical therapies after stroke and brain injury can be the difference between a survivor learning to walk, returning to work, speaking, cooking, reading, etc. Continuum of care therapy not only improves the quality of life for survivors, it also helps the family and caregivers whose personal and financial lives have been impacted.

-The Rehab and Beyond Training Scholarship awards a stroke or brain injury survivor with physical therapy and rehab training sessions at no cost.
-The RTS is funded by public donations.
+The Rehab and Beyond Training Scholarship awards a stroke or brain injury survivor with free therapy, at no cost.
+The RTS is funded by public donations and fundraisers such as “Day of Rehab”.

 The National Stroke and Brain Injury Continuum of Care program provides physical and cognitive rehabilitation that reinforces, strengthens and further builds upon skills learned in acute and outpatient therapies.
 Our specialized continuum of care rehabilitation sessions are designed to increase safety by improving balance and strengthening motor function, coordination and memory.
 This life changing rehabilitation also focuses on deficits caused by paralysis.
 Each recovery plan is specifically tailored to meet the needs of participating survivors.
 This specialization improves quality of life, increases safety, and promotes prolonged life expectancy for stroke and brain injury survivors.